taufan2922/fwd10_prov_city/README.md

 In this project, we are learning and creating a project about **CRUD** (create, read, update and delete) process.
 Also we are going to make API end point that is related to the CRUD process.

+## Important Note (to our dear mentor Arya Kusuma)
+You can find 2 files: app.js and app-tugas.js.
+The one that is required to assignment submission is **app-tugas.js** 👍.
+While app.js is the one we are using to explore the features of SequelizeJS

 ## Revision / Version
 As we are making progress in learning things, the project is also growing into more complex features.
 Below is some note, regarding the project revision / version.